 - Whichever the court decides on will be based on the best interests of the child/ren.

-Call our separation lawyers for a consultation today and we can explain and walk you through the details of every stage of your matter, step-by-step.
+Call our separation lawyers for a consultation today and we can explain and walk you through the details of family mediation, step-by-step.
 If that is too much for you at this time, we can at least give you an idea of how the family law system works and how we can help you navigate, what can seem like a very complicated process for people experiencing this very difficult time.

 Best Interest of the Child – How Parenting Time is Determined: